azavalny/system-design/README.md

     * Combination of wait/idle time for other resources and processing time of your programs
     * Response time is the result of what the client sees including latency + network delay to transport the result to the user
 * Idempotence - send same request twice, get same result with no side effects
+* Eventual consistency - A change in the data in one location will eventually be updated in every other location, but reads from other locations may not yet have the updated value

 It's best to organize software into:
 * Client - part of backend where the request is handled